 Please be advised that most insurance plans do not cover 100% of your care, and there will likely be a portion of your bill for which you are financially responsible.
 Most commonly, insurance plans require a co-payment which we will collect at check-in for each visit.
 It is the responsibility of the patient to know if they have a co-pay.
 For those patients who do have a co-pay and do not pay at the time of service an additional charge of $20 will be charged directly to the patient for that date of service.
 Because there are many combinations of insurance plans and varying levels of patient responsibility, we strongly encourage our patients to contact their insurance company directly to determine their specific level of benefits and coverage.

 All patient balances remaining after insurance processing are due and payable immediately.
 Insurance balances not paid within 60 days may be transferred to patient responsibility.
-After 90 days from date of the initial patient balance, outstanding patient balances will be eligible for transfer to a collection agency.
+After 90 days from the date of the initial patient balance, outstanding patient balances will be eligible for transfer to a collection agency.
 If you have a patient balance, you will be asked to pay in full each time you check-in for an appointment.
 If you have not already received a statement, we will print one for you upon request.
 We accept cash, checks, VISA, MasterCard, American Express, Discover Card and debit cards.
 It is your responsibility to notify us of any insurance and/or address changes.
-Monthly payment plans for patients with financial hardship can be arranged by our patient accounts department representatives either in person or by phone at (425)462-9800.
-For any checks returned and marked insufficient funds there will be an additional charge of $25 applied to the balance.
+Monthly payment plans for patients with financial hardship can be arranged by our Patient Accounts Department representatives either in person or by phone at (425)462-9800.
+For any checks returned and marked insufficient funds, there will be an additional charge of $25 applied to the balance.

 If the reason for your visit is related to an injury or medical condition as a result of your employment, please see the attached Worker’s Compensation handout (see our section L&I Claims).
 If the reason for your visit was caused by an injury where another party is at fault, please see the Motor Vehicle Accident & Other Third Party Claims section below.
 For all other visits, we will bill your primary health insurance.

 We accept most health insurance plans and will bill directly for our services if you provide us with all of the necessary billing information at the time of service.
 This includes full legal name, date of birth, insurance identification #, social security number (if insurance requires SS#), group number, insurance name, address and phone number.
 Please understand that even when insurance is billed, it remains the patient’s obligation and responsibility to ensure payment of fees.
-If we are provided incomplete billing information, or are unable to verify your insurance coverage or referral authorization (if required), we will ask for payment in full at the time of service.
+If we are provided with incomplete billing information or are unable to verify your insurance coverage or referral authorization (if required), we will ask for payment in full at the time of service.
 All referrals are the responsibility of the patient and must be received by the time of your visit.

 If our office does not contract with your insurance plan, we may also ask for payment at time of service.